-Tour the Colorado State Capital (Free; 1 Hour Long)
+Tour the Colorado State Capitol (Free; 1 Hour Long)

 Since we were visiting Denver in the dead of winter and already had so many outdoor sightseeing activities on our bucket list, we wanted to include a handful of indoor options as well.

-The Colorado State Capital building offers free one-hour tours for visitors, and reservations are not required unless you have a group of more than 10 people.
+The Colorado State Capitol building offers free one-hour tours for visitors, and reservations are not required unless you have a group of more than 10 people.

 Tour are offered hourly between 10:00 am and 3:00 pm Monday – Friday, and the building is closed on weekends and public holidays.